louhuaidong/SocialNetwork/README.md

+# Release version 1.1
+1. Refine the code to be formal
+2. Add error handling

 # Initial version 1.0

-Test result in Ubuntu VM:
+#Test result in Ubuntu VM
 ```
 $time python3 SocialNetwork.py
 Total persons in the network: 82168